-Visits accordingly to circumstances not just the same for everyone books
+visits accordingly to circumstances not

 Make sure family look as normal as possible.
 This includes contact workers being the same race and colour as me.
-They should not carry a sheet around or write on paper or children were safe
+They should not carry a sheet around or write on paper or books children

 Work closer with parents